On optimal constacyclic codes: Asymmetric quantum codes

-\begin{remark} It is interesting to observe that if all hypothesis of Theorem~\ref{mainclasIIIB} are true, more asymmetric quantum MDS codes can be constructed. \end{remark}
+\begin{remark} It is interesting to observe that if all hypotheses of Theorem~\ref{mainclasIIIB} are true, more asymmetric quantum MDS codes can be constructed. \end{remark}

-\begin{remark} Note that (pure) asymmetric quantum MDS codes of lengths $n=(q+1)/2$ and $n=q+1$ over ${ \mathbb F}_{q}$ with the same parameters of our codes were constructed in \cite{Ezerman:2013}.
-However, those codes of length $n=q+1$ are derived from (classical) extended generalized Reed-Solomon (GRS) codes and those of length $n=(q+1)/2$ are derived from (classical) GRS codes.
-Additionally, with exception of the recent paper \cite{Chen:2013} (which deals with constructions of optimal negacyclic codes, i.e., $\alpha =-1$), it seems that until now, none class of optimal asymmetric quantum constacyclic codes was presented in the literature (see \cite{LaGuardia:2013III}).
-Consequently, the optimal asymmetric quantum codes constructed in the present paper are new. \end{remark}
+\begin{remark} Although the parameters of our asymmetric quantum MDS codes are not new (see \cite{Ezerman:2013}) the construction proposed here differs from that given in \cite{Ezerman:2013}: those codes of length $n=q+1$ are derived from (classical) extended generalized Reed-Solomon (GRS) codes and those of length $n=(q+1)/2$ are derived from (classical) GRS codes, whereas our AQECC are derived from classical constacyclic codes.
+Therefore, our construction is an alternative way to produce asymmetric quantum MDS codes of lengths $n=q+1$ and $n=(q+1)/2$. \end{remark}

-To illustrate the results shown in this paper, we present three tables containing the parameters of some codes constructed here.
-The meaning of the parameters are clear from the context, once we have explained it in each corresponding result in which the codes were derived.